journey-tellr-app/MVP/README.md

 Turn authentic user experiences into seamless content that allows users to connect and easily tell their stories

+## Built With

+Ant Design
+Express
+Node.js
+Passport
+PostgreSQL
+React
+Redux
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+(a full list of dependencies can be found in `package.json`)

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

-## Prerequisites
+### Prerequisites

 Before you get started, make sure you have the following software installed on your computer: